MarshallNickolauson/midnight-diner/README.md

 4. **Install MongoDB:**

    Ensure you have MongoDB installed on your local machine as well as MongoDB Compass.
 When both are installed, run the local MongoDB Server from a terminal.
+Use Compass to make a "midnightDiner" database under your "localdb".

 5. **Install MongoDB:**